 People of all ages are welcome to this concert; those under age 18 must be accompanied by a parent or legal guardian.

 Don't miss the annual family-friendly (pets are welcome too) GeckoFest on all day Saturday of Labor Day weekend, around 40 minutes from Tampa by car.
 The fun event is located along Beach and Shore Boulevards in Gulfport.
-The waterfront village will offer live music on two stages, hundreds of vendors selling food and arts items, activities for children, and street performances by a variety of artists such as magicians, dancers, acrobats, aerialists, balloon artists, and costumed characters.
+The waterfront village will offer live music on two stages, hundreds of vendors selling food and art items, activities for children, and street performances by a variety of artists such as magicians, dancers, acrobats, aerialists, balloon artists, and costumed characters.

-The festival admission and parking are free.
+Admission to the festival and parking are free.

 If you are seeking some exercise and outdoor recreation for the holiday weekend, one option is to visit one of Tampa's many parks.
 Al Lopez Park has a fitness trail offering exercise suggestions, and you can catch some shade and picnic tables as you walk around the lake.
 Rowlett Park is a riverfront area, home to the first wheelchair softball field in Florida.
 For swimming, go to the pool at Copeland Park.
 Art and lovers of all things past should check out the sculptures and historic photographs at Perry Harvey, Sr. Park.